Chickatawbut Woods, Framingham

 SVT has identified Chickatawbut Woods as a priority for protection because it represents an important link in well over 500 acres of directly conserved land, and thousands more protected acres in the immediate vicinity.

 This 19-acre parcel directly links two pieces of City-owned conservation land, which in turn connect to Wittenborg Woods, the Nobscot Scout Reservation (300 acres of which is protected by a CR held by the Town of Sudbury and SVT), Sudbury’s Nobscot Conservation Area, and Callahan State Park.
+The easiest way to reach it is through the City's conservation land at the end of Mohawk Drive.

 The wooded property also features healthy plant life, valuable wetlands, and important wildlife habitat.